 Compound expansion was never very popular in Britain, and Smith's compound expansion scheme was probably the only success.
 Smith's compound express passenger experiments started in 1898 with the rebuilding of 4-4-0 No. 1619 as a three-cylinder locomotive with a high pressure inside cylinder and two low pressure outside cylinders.
 This engine would survive to become LNER Class D19.
 The next step was a four cylinder Atlantic.
 Design work began in 1901 and approval was given in 1905.
 The two inside cylinders were low pressure, whilst the two outside cylinders were high pressure.
 Two locomotives were built.
 No. 730 had Stephenson valve motion, whilst No. 731 had Walschaerts valve motion.

-These two locomotives were an immediate success and in December 1907, Worsdell authorised the building of ten more with Walschaerts valve gear, and the C8 may have become a standard NER type.
-However, Smith died five months after the C8s entered service, and his executors insisted on royalties.
+These two locomotives were an immediate success, and in December 1907 the construction of ten more were proposed but do not appear to have been authorised.
+Smith died five months after the C8s entered service, and some sources claim that his executors insisted on royalties.
 This was unacceptable to the NER Board, and the order was cancelled.
 Smith's ideas on compounding did survive though.
 Through his relationship with S.W.
 Johnson, Smith's concepts were used in the famous Midland Compound 4-4-0 locomotives.

 All four cylinders drove the leading coupled axle.
 Only two sets of valve gear were used.
 The pair of cranks on each side of the engine were at 180 degrees to each other with each pair 90 degrees apart.
 The high pressure valves had inside admission, whilst the inside valves had outside admission.
 This design also had the advantage of being operable with compound or simple expansion.
 This proved very useful when starting off or climbing a bank, when boiler steam could be fed directly into the low pressure cylinders.

 Schmidt superheated boilers were built and fitted in 1915.